 Douglas Edwards works mainly on issues in metaphysics, philosophy of language and metaethics, particularly theories of truth.
 He is the author of Properties (Polity Press, 2014) and numerous journal articles on truth.
 He is currently working on a monograph, The Metaphysics of Truth (Oxford University Press), and an anthology, Truth: A Contemporary Reader (Bloomsbury Press).
 Edwards has received two major research awards: a Marie Curie Fellowship from the European Commission and a Government of Ireland Research Fellowship.
 He received his doctorate from the University of St. Andrews and previously held posts at University College Dublin and the University of Aberdeen.

-Todd Franklin holds a doctorate from Stanford University.
+Todd Franklin's research focuses on the existential, social and political implications of various critical and transformative discourses aimed at cultivating individual and collective self-realization.
 He teaches courses on existentialism, Nietzsche and critical cultural studies and is a past recipient of the Class of 1963 Excellence in Teaching Award.
-Franklin’s research focuses on the existential, social and political implications of various critical and transformative discourses aimed at cultivating individual and collective self-realization.
 The author of several scholarly works on the social and political import of various forms of existential enlightenment, Franklin is also the co-editor of a volume titled Critical Affinities: Reflections on the Convergence between Nietzsche and African American Thought.
+He holds a doctorate from Stanford University.

 Marianne Janack, who received her doctorate from Syracuse University, teaches classes in philosophy of science, philosophy of mind, feminist philosophy and philosophy and literature.
 In 2004, Janack won both the College's Hatch Award for Excellence in Teaching and the Richardson Award for Innovation in Teaching.
 She received a major National Science Foundation grant in 2008-09 to support her work on What We Mean By Experience, published by Stanford University Press in 2012.
 She is also the editor of Feminist Interpretations of Richard Rorty.
 She is working on a book about David Foster Wallace, teaching and philosophy, based on a course she co-taught with students in spring 2014.